francescoditria/jengiscan/README.md

 Java Engine for Database Scan<br>
 extracts the profile of MySQL databases

-Argument to pass the main java file:<br>
+Argument to pass to the main java file:<br>
 username.password@host:port/database path

 <br>where: